ahurford/EDI-resources/README.md

 - [Canadian Center for Diversity and Inclusion](https://ccdi.ca/)

-- Maria Martignoni advocating for better work-life balance in academic in [The Female Scientist](https://thefemalescientist.com/portrait/maria-martignoni/3111/go-for-it/)
+- [Advocating for better work-life balance in academic](https://thefemalescientist.com/portrait/maria-martignoni/3111/go-for-it/) Maria Martignoni in The Female Scientist